MarionaMFE/mfe_pubs/README.md

 A basic explanation and summary here:

-`theme_mfe()`: has no arguments and is added to the ggplot chain after you have created a plot.
+`theme_mfe()`: has is added to the ggplot chain after you have created a plot.
 What it does is generally makes text size, font and colour, axis lines, axis text and many other standard chart components into MfE style, which right now is pretty much a copy of Stats NZ’s [`simplevis` package](https://github.com/StatisticsNZ/simplevis).

 The function is pretty basic and does not change or adapt based on the